Loneliness and Loyalty in Gospel Ministry: Finding Sustenance Through Faithful Companions

 Gospel ministry involves both painful desertions and faithful partnerships while trusting God to deal with opposition.

-12 But I sent Tychicus to Ephesus.
+12 Tychicus, however, I have sent to Ephesus.

 Gospel ministry involves both painful desertions and faithful partnerships while trusting God to deal with opposition.